Technology Tales

 20th March 2017

 During a recent upgrade from Linux Mint 18 to Linux Mint 18.1 on a secondary machine, I ran into bother with my Startech KVM (keyboard, video, mouse and audio sharing) switch.
-The PC failed to recognise the attachment of my keyboard and mouse so an internet search began.
+The PC failed to recognise the attachment of my keyboard and mouse, so an internet search began.

 Nothing promising came from it apart from resetting the KVM switch.
 In other words, the solution was to turn it off and back on again.
-That was something that I did try without success.
-What I had overlooked was that there USB connections to PC’s that fed the device with a certain amount of power and that was enough to keep it on.
+That was something that I did try unsuccessfully.
+What I had overlooked was that there were USB connections to PC's that fed the device with a certain amount of power which was enough to keep it on.

 Unplugging those USB cables as well as the power cable was needed to completely switch off the device.
-That provided the reset that I needed and all was well again.
-Otherwise, I would have been baffled enough to resort to buying a replacement KVM switch so the extra information avoided a purchase that could have cost in the region of £100.
+That provided the reset that I needed, and all was well again.
+Otherwise, I would have been baffled enough to resort to buying a replacement KVM switch, so the extra information avoided a purchase that could have cost in the region of £100.
 In other words, a little research had saved me money.

 Evoluent Vertical Mouse 3 Configuration in Ubuntu 9.10